Adwai-T/Notes/Java/Spring.md

 The approach of externalizing/outsourcing the construction and management of objects.

+Inversion Of Control : Create and manage objects by a container or a framework.

+Benefits are Decouples the execution and implementation, easier to switch between implementations, modularity, easier testing.

 Simply put the Spring framework will create and manage all the instances and inject them where they are needed, it will also be responsible for managing the instances during their lifecycle.

-So Spring does two primary functions

-* Inversion Of Control : Create and manage objects.

-* Dependency Injection : Inject object's dependencies.
+### Dependency Injection

+It is a pattern we use to implement IoC.

+In the Spring framework, the interface `ApplicationContext` represents the IoC container.
+The Spring container is responsible for instantiating, configuring and assembling objects known as beans, as well as managing their life cycles.

 ## Spring Development Process